 Unlike exterior coatings, interior paints are designed to hold up to heavy indoor traffic that often results in frequent bumps and scrapes against walls and woodwork.
 Indoor painted walls are seen much more closely than exterior siding, so interior paints are formulated with resins and additives that produce a smooth finish that holds up to regular dusting or scrubbing.
 Interior wall paints also include additives that minimize spatter during application with a brush or roller.

 Indoor Air Quality

 Because of health and environmental concerns, modern indoor paints produce minimal odor and little or no toxic emissions.
-By contrast, When exterior paints are used within enclosed indoor spaces, the chemical fumes -- including volatile organic compounds, strong mildewcides and other potential health hazards -- can linger in the air indefinitely.
+By contrast, exterior paints usually out-gas into the great outdoors where chemical emissions are less apparent.
+When exterior paints are used within enclosed indoor spaces, the chemical fumes -- including volatile organic compounds, strong mildewcides and other potential health hazards -- can linger in the air indefinitely.
 These airborne chemicals can irritate the eyes and throat, and they have proven harmful to individuals with respiratory disorders.